What is the Watershed Action Team?

 We are a diverse group of professional and volunteer water enthusiasts who care deeply about the quality of our water resources.
-We have several committees working on various projects and initiatives (see "Current Projects").
-There are many ways to get involved!
+There are many ways to get involved as an organization or as an individual!
 Try coming to one of our team meetings, attending a clean-up or recreation event, or joining a water quality monitoring group.
 If you would like more information, please e-mail one of our chairpersons listed below:

 Emily Imhoff e-mail

 Matt Wooten e-mail

 Spotlight: NKU a Leader in Stormwater Friendly Low-mow Landscaping